firezone/firezone/rust/relay/README.md

 1. Generate a new Relay token from the "Relays" section of the admin portal and save it in your secrets manager.
-1. Ensure the `TOKEN=<relay_token>` environment variable is set securely in your Relay's shell environment.
+1. Ensure the `FIREZONE_TOKEN=<relay_token>` environment variable is set securely in your Relay's shell environment.
 The Relay expects this variable at startup.
 1. Now, you can start the Firezone Relay with:

 ```